kkonteh97/SwiftOBD2/Readme.md

 # SwiftOBD2

 A Swift package  is designed to facilitate communication with vehicles using an ELM327 OBD2 adapter.
+It provides a simple and powerful interface for interacting with the vehicle's onboard diagnostics system, retrieving real-time data, and performing diagnostics.

+Check out the [SwiftOBD2 Demo App](https://github.com/kkonteh97/SwiftOBD2App) for a practical example of how to use this package in an iOS app.

 ## MileStones